FHolmstroem/Kitsune/README.md

 # Kitsune 🦊

-A desktop pet fox that roams your screen — hides behind windows, walks around, sleeps, and reacts when you click or drag it.
-Think Shimeji, but modern and fox-themed.
+Kitsune is a desktop pet app – a white fox that roams the user's screen.
+It's also a learning project for CI/CD, testing, mutation testing, and modern development workflows.
+The fox hides behind OS windows, peeks out, walks around, sleeps, and can be clicked to shoo it away or dragged to move it.

 ![Python](https://img.shields.io/badge/Python-3.11-blue)
 ![PyQt6](https://img.shields.io/badge/GUI-PyQt6-green)